Pub Guide

 Cleobury Mortimer - The Talbot Hotel

 A 16th century coaching inn and hotel.
-Popular with young people in the evening and tending to have loud music playing inside (on one of my visits anyway).
+Popular with young people in the evening and tending to have loud music playing inside at those times (on one of my visits anyway).
+Weekday lunchtimes, it is quiet and quite refined!
 Outside seating and limited parking at the front of the building.
+It used to serve Greene King ales, but now seems to offer a selection usually from mainly local breweries

 Highley - The Ship Inn